Marak/ayyo-wars/ReadMe.md

 ## The `G` Scope

-Each `Thing` will have a property called `G`, this is short for [https://github.com/Marak/alien-warz/tree/master/lib/Geoffrey](https://github.com/Marak/alien-warz/tree/master/lib/Geoffrey).
+Each `Thing` will have a property called `G`, this is short for [Geoffrey](https://github.com/Marak/alien-warz/tree/master/lib/Geoffrey).
 Anything related to our game logic ( and not directly to Phaser.js ) will be stored in the `G` scope.
 This is *super* useful when creating or modifying game content.
-You can also modify values live while the game is playing directly through the console.
+You can also modify `G` values live while the game is playing directly through the console.

 Try: `console.log(Things['PLAYER_1'].G)`